 One grade is available for every unit standard: Achieved.
 Some unit standards may also include Merit, or Merit and Excellence grades.
 These are used for the purpose of recognising differentiated performance in the outcomes of the unit standard.

 Successful learners will need to demonstrate a better (higher quality) performance in the same outcomes in order to achieve the higher grades.

 When a unit standard is designated as ‘expiring’, the unit standard document is no longer available on the NZQA website.
-The unit standard can still be assessed against until the date of expiry (as specified in the Change report / Review summary).
+The unit standard can still be assessed against until the date of expiry (as specified in the Change report).
 Once a unit standard’s status changes to ‘expired’, it can no longer be assessed against.
-For more information regarding this, refer to Changes to unit standards.
+For more information regarding this, refer to Outcomes of unit standard reviews.

 Every time a change is made to unit standards or qualifications, a report is published on the NZQA website at the same time as the new versions.
 These change reports summarise the main changes that have been made to the standards, their rationale, and standard expiry dates, among other things.

 All unit standards must periodically be reviewed to ensure that they are fit for purpose.
 The frequency of review will be driven by factors such as the strategic plan of the Standard Setting Body responsible for the unit standard, the level and type of industry change, legislative requirements, and moderation feedback.
 A review involves full industry and stakeholder consultation.

 The purpose of rollover of a unit standard is to extend its registration period.
 If it is nearing its planned review date and there has been insufficient information to inform a review, the standard is rolled over to maintain currency.
 It is then issued as a new version but with content unchanged.